 Most teens today are aware that consent is “a thing.”

 They hear “No means No,” they know about the #MeToo movement and sexual harassment.
-They may have heard about high profile cases on college campuses and the effort in these institutions to reduce “rape culture”
+They may have heard about high-profile assault cases on college campuses and the effort in these institutions to reduce “rape culture”

-But as today’s culture continues to emphasize the importance of consent, its increasingly necessary that we are teaching teens about consent so that they really understand what it means.
+But as today’s culture continues to emphasize the importance, it’s increasingly necessary that we teach teens about consent so that they both understand what it means, and more importantly, can apply it to their lives.

 And yes, it may be a little uncomfortable to talk about sex in such detail.
-But it’s how you make sure your teens are making informed decisions and it reduces the likelihood that they will feel pressured to engage in sexual behaviors that make them uncomfortable or that they aren’t ready for.
+But it’s how you make sure your teens are making informed decisions, and it reduces the likelihood that they will feel pressured to engage in sexual behaviors that make them uncomfortable or that they aren’t ready for.
+(You may also like to read: What I Wish My Mom Taught Me About Sex When I Was a Teen)

 Here are ten basic principles of consent your teen should know.